Email Verification

 The Domain Name System (DNS) acts like a directory for email domains.
 Running a DNS lookup lets you confirm if the given domain is properly configured to accept emails.

-The most important step is the MX record lookup, which shows the mail servers assigned to handle incoming emails for that domain.
+The most important step is the MX record lookup, which shows the mail exchange servers assigned to handle incoming emails for that domain.

 Manual checks help in a pinch, but they don’t hold up under real campaign pressure.